The service description files for Dinit each describe a

 cause this service to fail to load.

-recovery shell, the primary service (as named via this setting) will
+the primary service (as named via this setting) will then start.
+It also

-then start.
-It also supports multi-stage system startup where later
+supports multi-stage system startup where later service description files

-service description files reside on a separate filesystem that is
+reside on a separate filesystem that is mounted during the first stage;

-mounted during the first stage; such service descriptions will not be
+such service descriptions will not be found at initial start, and so

-found at initial start, and so cannot be started directly, but can be
+cannot be started directly, but can be chained via this directive.

-explicitly stopped, stopped due to a dependency stopping (for any
+stopped due to a dependency stopping (for any reason), if it will restart

-reason), if it will restart (including due to a dependent restarting),
+(including due to a dependent restarting), or if its process terminates

-indicating an error.
-However, if the always-chain option is set
+abnormally or with an exit status indicating an error.
+However, if the

-the chain is started regardless of the reason and the status of this
+always-chain option is set the chain is started regardless of the

 - socket-listen =